jaredly/j3/Roadmap.md

 what ifffff like ... exports were ... just defined on the `module`, and didn't ... like exist for themselves anywhere?

+I should think about unison https://www.unison-lang.org/docs/projects/ and what they've done.
+For example, what would a "pull request" look like in this line of work?

+anddddd is there possibly a way to just use git? lol

+OK SO I ... probably want a way to archive a document as well.
+Because, for PRs, we'll just 'pull in a new pr doc' into the module where it's based, and you can then commit it from there. /the end result ought to be idential hashes, at least for the relevant tops/.

 # NExt ups